 An athlete or coach may set down marks (approved by the Games Committee) outside the runway at any time.
 Athletes may not use the runway for warm-up until the site inspection/preparation has been completed, and an official is present, opens the venue, and permits such activity.
 Athletes may not get his/her marks by running out from the takeoff point at any time during warm-ups or competition.

-Ten minutes prior to the start of the event, only the participants in that flight will be allowed to warm up.
+Except during an aborted trial.Ten minutes prior to the start of the event, only the participants in that flight will be allowed to warm up.
 Also, there should be a similar 10-minute warm-up period between flights.
+There shall be a 10-minute warm-up time prior to SP, DT, LJ and TJ field event trials (HIADA 2023).